DarkNomads/DistoY/assignments/design_reports/Final Spring Design Report.md

   5. Observed an appropriate response in the device controller terminal.

 #### Physical Device (PD) Tests
-* These tests were deprecated, as the physical was not finished.
+* These tests were deprecated, as the physicaldevice was not finished.

 ## User Manual